Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         sudo wget -O /etc/yum.repos.d/tech-3.repo http://repo.tech-3.net/Fedora/tech-3.repo
         sudo dnf update && sudo dnf install obs-studio

+* To do updates, you may need to do the following:

+        sudo dnf clean all && sudo dnf update -y

 **openSUSE installation, unofficial**
   - The Packman repository contains the obs-studio package since it requires